Licensing Requirements for Nail Technicians

 Nail tech programs focus largely on – as you may have guessed – nails.
 You can expect to learn about nail care and design, maintaining a sanitary workstation, state laws and regulations, and the chemicals and products used in the profession.
 In most cosmetology programs, you will learn about nails, but also skincare, hair coloring and cutting, applying makeup, and more.
 A nail technician is considered a specialty within cosmetology.

 Attendees in both programs take classes, get hands-on experience, and must pass an exam to become licensed.
 All states require a license to practice, and the requirements vary from state to state.
 Continuing education is also essential to grow in the field and keep your license up to date.
 It’s not only helpful to your career, it’s usually mandated by the state to maintain your license.

 Simply put, a cosmetology license is required to provide cosmetology services.
 While cosmetologists can do nail work, nail techs cannot legally work outside of their scope.

-Learn about Nail Technology License Requirements in Your State
+Find a Nail Technology School in Your State